Dwake5/Fantasy-book/README.md

   <li>Add combat config to gamedata (what?)</li>
   <li>Make Pilfer grass look more like backpack robbed</li>
   <li>Go through each spell and see which ones circle back, if they do block them singleUse: true</li>
-  <li>Refactor so each minigame is more self contained, i.e. get rid of a lot of usefilters and redux</li>
 </ul>

 combat mods